Wisdom Tooth Extractions – Manahawkin, NJ

 Removing Your Third Molars for Your Health

 Patients of Young Dentistry in Manahawkin know that we are usually hard at work trying to help patients maintain their healthy, natural teeth.
 However, there are some situations where removing one or more teeth is the best way to maintain optimal overall health.
 For many patients, allowing wisdom teeth to remain in place adversely impacts their oral health, and removing these teeth is the best option.
-If you want to find out more about tooth extraction or find out whether or not removal is your best option, contact our Manahawkin dental office to schedule a wisdom tooth consultation.
+If you want to find out more about tooth extraction or find out whether or not removal is your best option, contact our dental office to schedule a consultation to discuss wisdom tooth extractions in Manahawkin, NJ.
 We’ll carefully examine your smile and developing wisdom teeth to determine whether or not you should consider extraction to maintain your healthy smile.

-Why Choose Young Dentistry for Wisdom Teeth Extractions?
+Why Choose Young Dentistry for Wisdom Tooth Extractions?

 for Your Comfort

 for Planning Treatments

 As is the case when we recommend the removal of any teeth, we encourage patients to receive wisdom tooth extraction when it benefits their overall oral health.
 We examine patients’ smiles around the age of 11 for warning signs that wisdom teeth may adversely impact smile health.
 These warning signs include the following situations: